holepunchto/bare/README.md

 #### `process.exit([code])`

-Synchronously exit the current process with an exit status of `code` which defaults to `process.exitCode`.
+Terminate the process or current thread with an exit status of `code` which defaults to `process.exitCode`.
 The process will not terminate until all `exit` event listeners have been called.

 #### `process.suspend()`

-Suspend the current process.
+Suspend the process and all threads.
 This will emit a `suspend` event signalling that all work should stop immediately.
 When all work has stopped and the process would otherwise exit, an `idle` event will be emitted.
 If the process is not resumed from an `idle` event listener and no additional work is scheduled, the loop will block until the process is resumed.
 If additional work is scheduled from an `idle` event, the `idle` event will be emitted again once all work has stopped unless the process was resumed.

 #### `process.resume()`

-Resume the process after suspension.
-This can be used to cancel process suspension after the `suspend` event has been emitted and up until all `idle` event listeners have run.
+Resume the process and all threads after suspension.
+This can be used to cancel suspension after the `suspend` event has been emitted and up until all `idle` event listeners have run.

 #### `process.addon(specifier)`